mbradds/pipeline-profiles/readme.md

 │   webpack.config.js (functionality for creating clean ../dist folder in english and french)
 |   index.html (main navigation page for profiles.
 Has entry links for all sub profiles in /dist)
 |   .babelrc (babel config with corejs 3 polyfills)
+|   .vscode/settings.json (please use vscode for this project!)
 |   ...
 |
 └───test